Nouvelle Vague (album): Background and production

 Marc Collin and Olivier Libaux began work on the project in 2003, after Collin had the idea of covering Joy Division's "Love Will Tear Us Apart" in a bossa nova style.

-Libaux later explained: "I met Marc Collin during the 90's, at a friend's place.
+Libaux later explained: "I met Marc Collin during the '90s, at a friend's place.
 Marc was the first musician I met in years who I could talk [to] about new wave music.
-For some reason, at the end of the 80's, punk and new wave music had turned into a sort of old-fashioned music, which nobody was talking about anymore.
+For some reason, at the end of the '80s, punk and new wave music had turned into a sort of old-fashioned music, which nobody was talking about anymore.
 Meeting Marc, I could talk about The Stranglers, The Cure and The Sisters of Mercy again.
 We then have worked on a couple of albums he was producing ...
 Starting Nouvelle Vague was sounding obvious for us, as our ideas were matching, and the songs were happening well and quickly."
 The album was produced and recorded over a period of eight months.